noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 Lilia-san told me that she had never participated in the Sacred Tree Festival.

-I had the impression that Lilia-san was someone who knew everything in the world, and when I heard that it was a pretty famous festival, so LIlia-san's words were quite surprising.
+I had the impression that Lilia-san was someone who knew everything in the world, and when I heard that it was a pretty famous festival, so Lilia-san's words were quite surprising.
 Thereupon, Lunamaria-san, who knew about her circumstances, explained.